Karolina Gočeva: 2018–2020: Izvor

 Gočeva performing during a concert in 2018.

 On 23 February 2018, Gočeva released Izvor, her ninth studio album in North Macedonia.
 The album was produced by Micevski while Vesna Malinova served as the main songwriter along with Vesna "Bejbi" Petrushevska.
-The album was preceded by the Christmas-themed song, "Dzvona" (Bells) released along with a music video on 19 December 2017.
-The music and the arrangement were by Nikola Micevski, the lyrics by Vesma Malinova and Ognen Šapkovski from Melem Produkcija made the music video.
+The album was preceded by the Christmas-themed song, "Dzvona" (lit.
+'Bells') released along with a music video on 19 December 2017.
+The music was arranged by Nikola Micevski, with lyrics by Vesma Malinova and Ognen Šapkovski from Melem Produkcija having made the music video.
 "Dzvona" was dedicated to "people who are not among us, but are present in our hearts".
 Immediately after its release, "Dzvona" was very well received by the singer's fanbase and music critics.
 Writing for Crno i Belo, a journalist noted, "With a melody that takes you to a magical place...
 'Dzvona' will be pleasant to the ears and eyes during this festive season."
-The uptempo track "Beli cvetovi" (White flowers) was released as the album's second single on 31 October 2018.
+The uptempo track "Beli cvetovi" (lit.
+'White flowers') was released as the album's second single on 31 October 2018.
 A writer for Crno i Belo praised it as "dynamic" while calling Gočeva "cheerful" and "entertaining" in the music video for the "spot-on song".

 In April 2019, the album was also released in Croatia through Croatia Records, marking the singer's first release in that country.
 In line with her previous two musical projects, the album is predominantly a pop record with elements of swing, jazz and ethno music.
 "Ti ne dojde", one of the songs featured on the album, received the accolade for Ethno/World Music Song of the Year at the 2019 Music Awards Ceremony in Belgrade.
 Promotion of the album took place with a local tour and festival performances across North Macedonia.
 After successfully promoting the album, the singer took a brief hiatus from the music industry in 2019.